 An official academic transcript is a record of all the courses you completed and the grades you earned along with your degrees and academic honors.
-Visit lacitycollege.edu/Admissions/Admissions-Records/Grades-and-Transcripts for information on how to request an official academic transcript online, through the student portal, or by mail.
+Visit lacitycollege.edu/academic-resources/transcripts for information on how to request an official academic transcript online, through the student portal, or by mail.
 The transcript will include all coursework completed within LACCD.

 Each student is entitled to two academic transcripts without charge.
-Regular transcripts cost \$3 each and require 10 working days of processing time from the day your request is received by Admissions and Records.
-Rush transcripts cost an additional \$7 or \$10 per transcript.
-For rush service requests, the transcript will be sent within two working days from the day your request is received.
+Regular transcripts cost \$3 each and require 7 to 10 working days of processing time from the day your request is received by Admissions and Records.
+Rush transcripts cost \$10 per transcript and are available for same day pickup.